code-dot-org/maze/README.md

 ```

 Add a debugger to one the files to verify that you can view changes in chrome dev tools
-- If the file cannot be found in "source files" tab, do the following:
+- If the file is not visible in "Sources" tab, do the following:
 ```
 cd dist
 open webpack.config.js